MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-data-virtualization/includes/1-introduction.md

 Data virtualization use cases:

 - **Data hub:** SQL Server can be used as a centralized hub that connects, protects, and query different data sources and files, hiding all the complexity of the application.
-There's no need to use an ETL tool to aggregate and to copy or move the data to a stagging area.
+There's no need to use an ETL tool to aggregate and to copy or move the data to a staging area.

 - **In-database analytics:** Use and combine all SQL Server capabilities and familiarity when using data virtualization.